Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 *   Containers use the host's operating system kernel which is likely different and may have different drivers and kernel extensions than your regular system.
     This may cause the container to fail or run with poor performance.
+    Also, containers do not abstract the hardware unlike some virtual machine solutions.

 *   The LUMI hardware is almost certainly different from that of the systems on which you may have used the container before and that may also cause problems.